How To Make My Bathroom Cleaning Checklist Work For You!

 One of the most important things to say about bathroom cleaning is that a little a day goes a very long way!

-Every day I have a daily bathroom cleaning routine, I wipe the sink, window ledge and toilet over, and every few days I will clean the shower doors to prevent soap scum build up.
+Every day I have a daily bathroom cleaning routine, I wipe the sink, window ledge, and toilet over, and every few days, I will clean the shower doors to prevent soap scum buildup.

-I have two very messy kids so it’s imperative for me to keep on top of things in my house, but you may find that you prefer to leave the bathroom cleaning schedule to just once a week.
-I find if I follow a house cleaning routine and do a little every day then the weekly bathroom clean up only takes about 10 minutes.
+I have two very messy kids, so it’s imperative for me to keep on top of things in my house, but you may find that you prefer to leave the bathroom cleaning schedule to just once a week.
+I find if I follow a house cleaning routine and do a little every day, then the weekly bathroom clean-up only takes about 10 minutes.

 If you’re struggling to keep your home clean, follow my amazingly simple housework routine and weekly cleaning list by starting here!